NUWCDIVNPT/stig-manager/docs/user-guide/review-handling.rst

 STIG Viewer is limited because it operates only on the current set of STIGs, while STIG Manager has a history of older STIG Revisions.
 This means STIGMan can compare Rule Check Content between STIG and Rule changes, and only present Reviews that exactly match the Check Content of the Rule being evaluated.

-Below is a view of the STIGMan STIG Compare tool, showing a one-character difference between two versions of the same STIG Rule.
+Below is a screenshot of the STIGMan STIG Compare tool, showing a one-character difference between two related Rules from different STIG revisions.
+The STIG Viewer feature would apply the Review from the previous STIG revision to the new Rule, even though the Check Content has changed.

 .. thumbnail:: /assets/images/check-change-example-stig-viewer-crop2.png
       :width: 50%